Charon (moon): Orbit

+Charon and Pluto orbit each other every 6.387 days.
+The two objects are gravitationally locked to one another, so each keeps the same face towards the other.
+This is a case of mutual tidal locking, as compared to that of the Earth and the Moon, where the Moon always shows the same face to Earth, but not vice versa.
+The average distance between Charon and Pluto is about 19596 km.
+However, Pluto moves with respect to the barycenter of the system as well, as the barycenter's distance from the center of Pluto is larger than the radius of Pluto.
+Therefore, Charon is not as far from the true center of the Pluto–Charon system, at only 17181 km.

+The discovery of Charon allowed astronomers to calculate accurately the mass of the Plutonian system, and mutual occultations revealed their sizes.
+However, neither indicated the two bodies' individual masses.
+Those could only be estimated, until the discovery of Pluto's outer moons in late 2005.
+Details in the orbits of the outer moons then revealed that Charon has approximately 12% of the mass of Pluto.

 Formation

 Simulation work published in 2005 by Robin Canup suggested that Charon could have been formed by a collision around 4.5 billion years ago, much like Earth and the Moon.
 In this model, a large Kuiper belt object struck Pluto at high velocity, destroying itself and blasting off much of Pluto's outer mantle, and Charon coalesced from the debris.
 However, such an impact should result in an icier Charon and rockier Pluto than scientists have found.
-It is now thought that Pluto and Charon might have been two bodies that collided before going into orbit about each other.
+It is now thought that Pluto and Charon might have been two bodies that collided before going into orbit around each other.
 The collision would have been violent enough to boil off volatile ices like methane (CH_{4}) but not violent enough to have destroyed either body.
 The very similar density of Pluto and Charon implies that the parent bodies were not fully differentiated when the impact occurred.

-Atmosphere

-Charon has no significant atmosphere.
-There has been speculation about a minuscule atmosphere surrounding the moon, but there has been no indication of anything substantial.

-Pluto does have a thin but significant atmosphere, and under some conditions Charon's gravitation pulls some of Pluto's upper atmosphere, specifically nitrogen, from Pluto's ice formations, toward Charon's surface.
-The nitrogen is mostly caught in the combined center of gravity between the two bodies before reaching Charon, but any gas that does reach Charon is held closely against the surface.
-The gas is mostly made up of ions of nitrogen, but the amounts are negligible compared to the total of Pluto's atmosphere.
+The two bodies would have been stuck for a while, before separating from each other again, while remaining gravitationally bound.
+The internal heat in both bodies, created from both the collision and then the tidal friction as they separated, would have been sufficient to create Pluto's subsurface ocean without the need for radioactive elements.